-Ng Weng Sui Harry (Chairman of audit committee and Lead Independent Director) Phua Sian Chin (Independent Director) Low See Ching (Non-Executive Director)
+Mr Ng Weng Sui Harry (Chairman of audit committee and Lead Independent Director) Mr Phua Sian Chin (Independent Director) Mr Low See Ching (Non-Executive Director)

-The audit committee performs the functions specified by section 201B(5) of the Companies Act, Chapter 50.
-Among other functions, it performs the following:
+The audit committee performs the functions specified by section 201B(5) of the Act.
+Among other functions, it performed the following:

-- Reviewed with the independent external auditors their audit plan; - Reviewed with the independent external auditors their evaluation of the Company's internal accounting controls, and their report on the financial statements and the assistance given by the Company's officers to them; - Reviewed with the internal auditors the scope and results of the internal audit procedures; - Reviewed the financial statements of the Group and the Company prior to their submission to the directors of the Company for adoption; and - Reviewed the interested person transactions (as defined in Chapter 9 of the Listing Manual of SGX).
+- Reviewed with the independent external auditors their audit plan; - Reviewed with the independent external auditors their evaluation of the company's internal accounting controls relevant to their statutory audit, and their report on the financial statements and the assistance given by the company's officers to them; - Reviewed with the internal auditors the scope and results of the internal audit procedures; - Reviewed the financial statements of the group and the company prior to their submission to the directors of the company for adoption; and - Reviewed the interested person transactions (as defined in Chapter 9 of the Listing Manual of SGX).